ChanHsing1972/ChanHsing1972.github.io/_tabs/about.md

 ### ⚙️ Update Log

-24/12/02 - Changed Favicon.
+24/12/02 - Changed favicon into a brand new gradient-colored image.

+24/11/26 - Now my personal website has acquired a completely new domain name and the speed of accessing it has been significantly enhanced with the application of CDN!

 24/09/09 - Adjusted markdown format.
 Completely abandoned TOC.

 24/08/11 - Updated template.
 Added 'description' to articles.
 Adjusted layout.
-Breaking changes to categories and tags.
+Breaking changes to 'categories' and 'tags'.

 24/04/02 - Updated logos and favicons.